nwehr/hhUnit/README.md

 ## Ignore

-To prevent hUnit from including individual source files or entire directories add a `.hunitignore` file in your tests directory.
+To prevent hhUnit from including individual source files or entire directories add a `.hhunitignore` file in your tests directory.

-#### .hunitignore
+#### .hhunitignore

 ```
 ./IgnoredTestSuite.hh